AndersDeath/diary2/000-current.md

 # 21 September - Thursday - Yerevan - 357 day of immigration

 Well, the day is almost finished.
+For a some period of time I tried to understand what I can do in the situation.